Sameer292/CPP/Day-8/static.md

         id++;
     }
 ```
-> In this part we take the name and the roll number and increase the id by 1.
+> In this part taking the name and the roll number and increase the id by 1.
 Since, the id is static it's updated for all the objects now.

 > We then print it right after it using this function:
 ```c++